 If you suffer from migraines, you know how extremely debilitating they can be.
 Migraines cause severe recurring and intense throbbing pain, combined with visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to light, sound, touch and smell, and tingling or numbness in the face.
-Migraine attacks typically last between 4 and 72 hours, and they rank in the top 20 of the world’s most disabling medical illnesses.
+You get the point.
+But what does a vitamin deficiency have to do with all that?

 - Hormonal Changes – Fluctuations in estrogen in women (and men) can trigger headaches.
 This occurs before or during a woman’s menstrual cycle.